mvh70/teamshots/docs/features.md

 - The styles UI adapts based on the active `packageId`.
 Packages control which fields are visible, how settings are persisted, and how prompts are generated.

 ### 3. Generation Type Selection
-- **Personal Use**: Individual credits, full style control, private photos
+- **Personal Use**: Individual photos, full style control, private photos
-- **Team Use**: Team credits, preset styles, admin visible
+- **Team Use**: Team photos, preset styles, admin visible
 - Same uploaded photo can be used for both types
-- Clear credit cost display (10 credits per generation)
+- Clear photo usage display (1 photo per generation)

 ### 4. Photo Style Management
 **Team Users:**